Our Ortho Blog

 Starting the school year off right with Unger Orthodontics

 It’s totally normal to feel nervous about going back to school with braces!
 It’s a new experience and that always comes with a little fear of the unknown.
 Working towards a straighter smile and healthier mouth takes time and effort, but fortunately, it doesn’t take long for life with braces to become the new norm for your child.
 It’s important for patients to be informed about the treatment process in order to be an active participant in their orthodontic journey.
 With knowledge often comes a desire to do their best at ensuring their treatment is a success!
-With a little encouragement and a lot of patience, your child can get through the school year with their smile shining and fully intact!
+With a little encouragement and treatment from Unger Orthodontics, your child can get through the school year with their smile shining and fully intact!
+Contact us today to get started!